 In the year 2000 there was a renewed interest in sea-cage farming of salmon, mostly in deep sheltered fjords in eastern Iceland.
 Although satisfactory with respect to shelter and depth many of these fjords had been judged too cold for commercial salmon farming in the 1980s.
 In 2001 commercial operations started in Seyðisfjörður, Mjóifjörður and Berufjörður.
-The salmon farm at Seyðisförður was only operational for a couple of years and in 2005 the largest operation at Mjóifjörður, which already had a production exceeding 1000 tonnes of salmon announced that it would fade out its production at Mjóifjörður within 2 years.
-The only remaining sea-cage facility in Iceland after that period will be the one at Berufjörður with a current production of less than 500 tonnes.
+The salmon farm at Seyðisförður was only operational for a couple of years and in 2005 the largest operation at Mjóifjörður, which already had a production exceeding 1000 tonnes of salmon announced that it would fade out its production within 2 years.
+The only remaining sea-cage facility in Iceland after that period will be the one at Berufjörður with a current production of less than 500 tonnes and also contemplating a closure of salmon farming.